How Traces creates sealed, verifiable process proof

 Trace lifecycle

-Accepting new events, mutable
+Accepting new items (events, documents, attestations), mutable

 Composite hash computed, Ed25519 signed, permanently closed